noamross/jekyll-site/_posts/2014-04-16-vectorization-in-r--why.md

 so you don't screw it up.
 This is the main reason that they can be faster.

-Another thing that "ply" functions do help with is avoiding what are known as *side effects*.
+Another thing that "ply" functions help with is avoiding what are known as *side effects*.
 When you run a *ply* function, everything happens inside that function, and nothing changes in your working environment (this is known as "functional programming").
 In a `for` loop, on the other hand, when you do something like `for(i in 1:10)`, you get the leftover `i` in your environment.
 This is considered bad practice sometimes.
 Having a bunch of temporary variables like `i` lying around could cause problems in your code, especially if you use `i` for something else later.

-I've seen arguments that both `ply` functions make for more expressive, easier to read code, but I've seen the same argument for `for` loops.
+I've seen arguments that `ply` functions make for more expressive, easier to read code, but I've seen the same argument for `for` loops.
 Once you are used to writing vectorized code in general, though, `for` loops in R will can seem odd.